inner-daemons/raw-gpu-handle/readme.md

 ### General
 All reconstructed objects must be reconstructed by the same driver.
 That means a semaphore created by an integrated device driver cannot be imported into a discrete or virtual device driver.

+All imported objects cannot then be reexported normally.
+Rather, the same import handle must be reused.

+The resource is destroyed when the logical device that originally created it destroys it.
+Other devices only destroy their reference to it.

 ### Semaphores
 Semaphores are the simplest objects.
 In order to be used properly, the semaphores must only be signalled on the device-side.
 Additionally, they must be timeline semaphores.